Investigation 2 - Where does our water go?

 |Other GLEs Addressed|

-Overview: In this investigation, students develop understanding of the water cycle through two separate activities.
+Overview: In this investigation, students develop an understanding of the water cycle through two separate activities.

 In Activity 2A: Water Cycle Simulation, students take part in a simulation of water moving through the water cycle through various paths, visiting eight stations around the classroom.
 They record and reflect on their journey and then build simple water cycle models using ziplock bags or jars.